Philadelphia Fights Back

 What is naloxone?

 Naloxone is a prescription medicine that reverses opioid overdoses.
 It temporarily blocks the effect of opioids and helps a person to start breathing again.
-The drug is also sold under the brand names Narcan and Evzio.
 Here’s what you need to know.

 - Naloxone only works for someone on opioids